CompGenomeLab/GPCR_Family_Divergence/code_and_data/ortholog_pipeline/README.md

-# GPCR Ortholog Pipeline
+# GPCR Ortholog Pipeline - Decoding Functional Specialization in GPCRs through Evolution-Guided Residue Profiling

-This directory contains the complete pipeline for identifying and analyzing GPCR orthologs across different classes (A, B, C, F, T).
+This directory contains the complete pipeline for identifying and analyzing GPCR orthologs across different classes (A, B, C, F, T), supporting the manuscript "Decoding Functional Specialization in GPCRs through Evolution-Guided Residue Profiling".
 The pipeline consists of Python scripts in the `Scripts/` folder and shell scripts for SLURM cluster execution.

 ## Directory Structure